rdiegoss/ecommerce_backEnd/README.md

 	- GET http://localhost:[portServerStarted]/user/[userCreated]/cart/calculateDelivery

-### This backEnd have supported for SocketIO, JWT Authentication, Policies, and others.
+##### This backEnd have support for SocketIO, JWT Authentication, Policies, and others.